RadheTians/Online-Multiple-Choice-Questions-MCQ-Quiz-Portal/README.md

 ### Environment:

-   Source code to this tool is coded in Python3, with its GUI running in Django env.
+   Source code to this project is coded in Python3, with its GUI running in Django framework.

 ### Packages: